OwenCochell/mctools/docs/source/ping.rst

 Stopping the instance
 ---------------------

+As of mctools version 1.2.0,
+the PINGClient is automatically stopped for you after each operation.

-It is recommended to stop the client when it is done being used:
+Still, it is recommended to stop the client anyway when it is done being used:

 .. code-block:: python

     ping.stop()

-This will stop the underlying TCP connection to the Minecraft server.
+This will stop the underlying TCP connection to the Minecraft server, if their still is a connection.
-It is HIGHLY recommended to stop the instance, as not doing so could lead to problems server-side.
+Again, most of the time it is not necessary to stop the client as it is done for you.
+You should still do so, as it can ensure that the client is stopped in case it did not automatically stop itself.
+It also helps readability, and allows you to explicitly state when you are done communicating over a network.

 Conclusion
 ==========